Bardiyashavandi/Bardiyashavandi/README.md

 3rd-year CS & Engineering student at Sabancı University (GPA 3.68/4.0 · Dean's List 5× High Honor).
 Focused on ML, NLP, and deep learning — currently exploring LLMs and agentic AI.
-Applying to MS programs in AI/ML for Fall 2027.

 ---